 ViewSonic VP2365wb Black 23″ IPS LCD Monitor with VGA & power cables

-This build will get you a middle-of-the-road CPU in terms of speed for the current generation of AMD processors, quiet case fans and no frills.
-You might get by with fewer fans but if your workspace is hot and especially if you produce entirely in-the-box, I wouldn’t chance it.
+This build will get you a middle-of-the-road CPU in terms of speed for the current generation of AMD processors, quiet case fans and no-frills.
+You might get by with fewer fans but if your workspace is hot and especially if you produce entirely in-the-box, I wouldn’t change it.